Skip to main content

 The Proof of Loss Is a Sworn Document

 Because a proof of loss is signed under oath, the information you provide carries legal weight.
 Inaccuracies — even innocent ones — can be used against you later.
-Be accurate and thorough.
-Do not guess at dollar amounts.
-If your claim is still being evaluated or you do not yet have final numbers, state that explicitly.
+Accuracy matters more than speed on a sworn document.
+Estimated figures marked as estimates, and open items identified as still being evaluated, protect the insured; guessed dollar amounts presented as final do the opposite.
 If you are unsure how to complete the form, get help from a Public Adjuster or attorney before signing.

 California's Treatment of the Proof of Loss

 California law treats the proof of loss as a procedural requirement, not a condition precedent to recovery.
-California courts have consistently held that failure to submit a proof of loss does not bar a claim unless the insurer can demonstrate actual prejudice from the failure.
+California's notice-prejudice rule points the same direction: a missed or imperfect proof of loss generally does not bar a claim unless the insurer can demonstrate actual prejudice from the failure.
 The rationale: the proof of loss is meant to give the insurer information about the claim, and if the insurer already has that information through its own investigation, the absence of the formal document causes no harm.

-However— just because California law does not strictly require it does not mean you should ignore the request.
+However— just because California law does not strictly require it does not make ignoring the request a good idea.
 Refusing to submit a proof of loss creates unnecessary friction, can delay payment, and gives the insurer a procedural argument to hide behind.
 The practical reality is that submitting a properly completed proof of loss advances your claim, demonstrates good faith, and eliminates one excuse the insurer might use to stall.

 7. Duty to Submit to Examination Under Oath (EUO)

-Under §2071, the insurer has the right to require you to submit to an examination under oath (EUO) — essentially a recorded, sworn interview conducted by the insurer's attorney.
+Under § 2071, the insurer has the right to require you to submit to an examination under oath (EUO) — essentially a recorded, sworn interview conducted by the insurer's attorney.
 The EUO is more formal than a recorded statement but less formal than a deposition.
 It is not cross-examination in a courtroom, but it is transcribed and your answers are given under oath.
+Insurance Code § 2071.1 codifies the insured's rights at an EUO, including the right to have counsel or another representative present and to receive a copy of the transcript.

 EUOs are most commonly demanded when the insurer suspects fraud or material misrepresentation, but they can also be requested in large or complex claims as part of the investigation.
 You are generally required to comply.
 Refusal to submit to a properly requested EUO can constitute a breach of your policy duties.